 2014: the year of large scale targets

-The major cyberattack on Sony Pictures, along with headline threats trend_micro_logosuch as Heartbleed and Shellshock, helped make 2014 one of the biggest years on record for cyber security, according to Trend Micro’s annual security round-up report.
+The major cyberattack on Sony Pictures, along with headline threats such as Heartbleed and Shellshock, helped make 2014 one of the biggest years on record for cyber security, according to Trend Micro’s annual security round-up report.

 The report entitled, “Magnified Losses, Amplified Need for Cyber-Attack Preparedness” said that the attack cost Sony around $100m and compromised around 100 terabytes of data, making it the most prolific in a chequered year for the security industry.